Trump's National Emergency Sets Up Legal Fight Over Spending Authority

 Before President Trump even uttered the words "national emergency" on Friday, there was already a lot of talk about legal challenges.

-Here's the central question: Is it constitutional for the president to ignore Congress's decision not to give him all the money he wants for a Southern border wall — and instead, get it through a declaration of a national emergency?
+Here's the central question: Is it constitutional for the president to ignore Congress' decision not to give him all the money he wants for a Southern border wall — and, instead, get it through a declaration of a national emergency?

-Trump clearly anticipates a court fight, and is looking to the new hard-line conservative Supreme Court majority for help.
-As he put it speaking in the White House Rose Garden Friday: "We will possibly get a bad ruling, and then we'll get another bad ruling, and then we'll end up in the Supreme Court, and hopefully we'll get a fair shake."
+Trump clearly anticipates a court fight and is looking to the new hard-line conservative Supreme Court majority for help.
+As he put it, speaking in the White House Rose Garden on Friday, "We will possibly get a bad ruling, and then we'll get another bad ruling, and then we'll end up in the Supreme Court, and hopefully we'll get a fair shake."

 According to the Brennan Center for Justice, presidents have declared national emergencies 60 times (including Trump) since the power was codified in 1976.
 He does have broad power under the emergency law, but not unlimited power.

-Since it is not yet entirely clear what precise provisions the president is relying on, it is unclear exactly where the legal battle lines will be drawn.
+Since it is not yet entirely clear what precise provisions the president is relying on, it is unclear where the legal battle lines will be drawn.

 But some basics are clear.
 First, Trump will have to prove there is a national emergency.
 And he has already said things that will provide problems for government lawyers in court — for instance, this comment during Friday's announcement: "I could do the wall over a longer period of time.
 I didn't need to do this, but I'd rather do it much faster."

-Obviously, if you don't have to do something quickly, it isn't an emergency.
+It can be argued that if you don't have to do something quickly, it isn't an emergency.

 The president has also maintained that there is a drug smuggling crisis along those areas of the Southern border where he wants to build a wall.
-But, in fact, according to statistics compiled by his own administration, very large percentages of the drugs seized at the Southern border have been intercepted at designated ports of entry, not along the parts of the border where the wall is planned.
+But according to statistics compiled by his own administration, very large percentages of the drugs seized at the Southern border have been intercepted at designated ports of entry, not along the parts of the border where the wall is planned.

 Despite problems like this, experts seem to think the courts are likely to defer to the president on the question of whether there is an emergency.
-Courts don't like to second guess presidents on such questions, and the current conservative majority on the Supreme Court is even more deferential.
+Courts don't like to second-guess presidents on such questions, and the current conservative majority on the Supreme Court is even more deferential.
 Still, the devil is in the details.

-Eventually, lawsuits will be filed, likely by the House of Representatives, by landowners whose property the wall is going to be built on and by others who might be hurt — for instance, state or local governments who may be able to argue that money meant for one thing is being siphoned off illegally for another.
+Eventually, lawsuits will be filed, likely by the House of Representatives, by landowners whose property the wall is going to be built on and by others who might be hurt — for instance, state or local governments that may be able to argue that money meant for one thing is being siphoned off illegally for another.
 A lot depends on what specific laws say about whether this kind of moving around of money is permitted.

 California Attorney General Xavier Becerra said Friday on NPR's All Things Considered that he plans to sue the administration over the declaration of a national emergency and the impact it will have on California and its residents.